mactator/SQMS/README.md

 ### Prerequisites

-- Node.js and npm should be installed on your machine.
+- Node.js and npm should be installed lon your machine.

 ### Installation